jukkamic/spring-ai-test/README.md

 **No need to run anything!**

-*Disclaimer: Cline actually starts the service with a ```java -cp``` command as described in the MCP configuration for Cline in this document below.
-When project is run by ```mvn spring-boot:run -Ptest``` the MCP related services are unavailable.
-The pom.xml defines default Maven profile as ```dev```.
-The Maven profiles set the Spring profile accordingly.*

 # MCP-Integrated Spring Boot Architecture
 This repository serves as a technical exploration of Model Context Protocol (MCP) integration within a standard Spring Boot environment.
 The project demonstrates a "Self-Documenting Scaffolding" approach, where the development environment is built directly into the application runtime.